 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, notes and accounts receivable, other receivables, derivative financial instruments, loans and borrowings, notes and accounts payable, and other payables that are denominated in foreign currency.
-A weakening (strengthening) of 5% of the TWD, CNY, HKD, CZK and THB against the USD as well as CZK against the EUR as of December 31, 2020 and 2019, would have increased or decreased the net profit before tax by \$168,895 and \$250,781, respectively.
+A weakening (strengthening) of 5% of the TWD, CNY, HKD, CZK and THB against the USD; the HKD against CZK; as well as HKD and CZK against the EUR, as of December 31, 2021 and 2020, would have increased or decreased the net profit before tax by \$99,399 and \$179,356, respectively.
 The analysis is performed on the same basis for both periods.

 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years ended December 31, 2020 and 2019, foreign exchange gain (including realized and unrealized portions) amounted to \$589,985 and \$318,195, respectively.
+For the years ended December 31, 2021 and 2020, foreign exchange gain (including realized and unrealized portions) amounted to \$971,984 and \$589,985, respectively.